vuejs/v2.vuejs.org/source/api/global-methods.md

 - **module** `String`

 Get access to Vue.js' internal modules.
-This is intended for plugin authors only.
+This is intended for plugin authors and only the following modules are exposed:

+- `utils`
+- `config`
+- `transition`
+- `observer`.

 ### Vue.use( plugin, [args...] )